Skip to main content

 44 mentions Positive Neutral Negative

-The music in the game receives mixed reviews, with many players praising its catchy and nostalgic qualities, particularly the techno and retro-inspired soundtracks that enhance the gaming experience.
+The music in the game receives mixed reviews, with many players praising its catchy and nostalgic retro style, often describing it as excellent and fitting for the game's atmosphere.
 However, some users express frustration with overpowering sound effects that can overshadow the music, and a few find the overall musical experience lacking in variety or depth.
 Overall, while the soundtrack is a highlight for many, adjustments to sound balance are recommended for an optimal experience.

 • “Great retro-ish music, quite nostalgic but also modern.”